sbt/sbt-bundle/README.md

 bundleConf     | The bundle configuration file contents. bundleType     | The type of configuration that this bundling relates to.
 By default Universal is used. diskSpace      | The amount of disk space required to host an expanded bundle and configuration.
 Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
 Required. endpoints      | Declares endpoints using an `Endpoint(protocol, bindPort, servicePort, serviceName)` structure.
-The default is `Map("web" -> Endpoint("http", 0, 9000, "$name"))` where the service name is the `name` of this project.
+The default is `Map("web" -> Endpoint("http", 0, Set(URI(s"http://:9000"))))` where the service name is the `name` of this project.
 The "web" key is used to form a set of environment variables for your components.
 For example you will have a `WEB_BIND_PORT` in this example. memory         | The amount of memory required to run the bundle. nrOfCpus       | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required. roles          | The types of node in the cluster that this bundle can be deployed to.
 Defaults to having no specific roles.